Official Government Website

 Wastewater lagoons can be designed to treat, retain, and/or dispose of wastewater and must meet the requirements of the “Wastewater Rules” (IDAPA 58.01.16).
 In most instances, wastewater lagoons are required to be seepage tested periodically.

-Intermittent data should still be collected and submitted for evaluation to explain the behavior of the lagoon and evaporation pan during each test.
-The Meyers technical paper recommends that the interval around the datum used to calculate the lagoon and evaporation pan elevations be limited to five minutes (before and after the reading time) or less.
-DEQ is rewriting the April 2009 Guidance for Evaluating Wastewater Lagoon Seepage Rates to accommodate the Myers technical paper.
-The current guidance used in conjunction with the Myers technical paper recommendations for assessment metrics should assist facilities in reviewing and validating seepage data for compliance determinations.
+Intermittent data should still be collected and submitted for evaluation to explain the behavior of the lagoon and evaporation pan during each test with the interval around the datum used to calculate the lagoon and evaporation pan elevations be limited to five minutes (before and after the reading time) or less.

 This accordion will not appear on the screen